Non-perturbative macroscopic theory of interfaces with discontinuous dielectric constant: Boundary conditions for interfaces with discontinuous dielectric constant

 \ee Here the region $z<0$ is a semiconductor, the region $z>0$ is the vacuum or a dielectric, and the interface between the two materials is located at $z=0$.
 The potentials $U^{\rm reg}_{1,2}(z)$ are regular functions of $z$.
 Independently of the exact form of $U^{\rm reg}_{1,2}(z)$, eigenfunctions of Hamiltonians \eqref{eq:4} admit the following asymptotic behavior near $z=0$:

 Here we denote by $\psi_1(z)$ the wave function for $z<0$, and by $\psi_2(z)$ the wave function for $z>0$.
-We have introduced the characteristic length $\lambda$ which enters the logarithms.
-One can see that the magnitude of $\lambda$ does not affect the logarithmic divergence of the wave functions at $z\rightarrow 0$ in Eq.~\eqref{eq:5}.
-We will discuss possible choices of $\lambda$ in the end of this Section.
+We have introduced characteristic length parameters $\lambda_{1,2}$ which enter the logarithms.
+One can see that the magnitudes of $\lambda_{1,2}$ do not affect the logarithmic divergence of the wave functions at $z\rightarrow 0$ in Eq.~\eqref{eq:5}.
+We will discuss possible choices of $\lambda_{1,2}$ in the end of this Section.